Pauline Ferrand-Prévot and Evie Richards perform during UCI XCO in Nove Mesto na Morave, Czech Republic on October 4, 2020.

 Judging this takes a bit of experience, but it's better to arrive with energy to spare for those downhills than panting your lungs out.

-Stay seated, move forward on the bike so your head and chest are over the bars to weight the wheels evenly and spin the pedals as steadily as you can.
-Sitting makes it easier to maintain an even pedal stroke and have better, more efficient control on your power output, which helps with that all-important pacing.
+Move forward on the bike so your head and chest are over the bars to weigh the wheels evenly and spin the pedals as steadily as you can.
+For some riders, sitting makes it easier to maintain an even pedal stroke and have better, more efficient control on power output, which helps with that all-important pacing.

 Unlike road cyclists, with their smooth road surfaces, mountain bikers have to deal with all sorts of unpredictable features when climbing.
 Think rocks, roots, mud and often all three at the same time.
 Pumping the pedals round like a crazy person will cause you to lose traction, due to the uneven spikes in power.